psi-4ward/mqtt-s7-connector/CONFIG_YAML.md

 ```

 ## Address formatting
-This tool uses the NodeS7 Library and it uses the same address formatting.
+This tool uses the NodeS7 Library, and it uses the same address formatting.
 An example of correct formatted addresses is found at the [NodeS7 Repository](https://github.com/plcpeople/nodeS7#examples)

 __Address examples:__